Dragnet (franchise): 1951–1959 original

 In 1951, Dragnet shifted to the field of television, running on NBC from 1951 to 1959.
 Most early episodes of the television series were dubbed or lip-synced adaptations of episodes of the radio show, but later episodes were original plotlines.
 Most of the cast members were veteran radio actors who could be relied upon to read the matter-of-fact dialogue naturally.
+A syndicated version of the series used the name Badge 714 to distinguish it from the network show.
+Friday's police badge number was 714.

 1967–1970 revival

 Webb relaunched Dragnet in 1966, with NBC once again chosen to air the series.
 He tried to persuade Ben Alexander to rejoin him as Frank Smith.
 Alexander was then committed to an ABC police series, Felony Squad, and the producers would not release him.
 Webb reluctantly came up with a new character to take the role of Joe Friday's partner, calling upon his longtime friend Harry Morgan to play Officer Bill Gannon.
 Morgan had previously portrayed rooming-house proprietor Luther Gage in the 1949 radio series episode "James Vickers".
 George Fenneman returned as the show's primary announcer, with John Stephenson replacing Hal Gibney in the role of announcing the trial dates and subsequent punishments for the offenders.
 Fenneman replaced Stephenson in that role during the fourth season.
 Unlike the previous Dragnet series, the revival was produced and aired in color.
-It stands as one of the earliest American examples of a discontinued TV series being revived years later with original cast members; recent examples have included revivals of Law & Order and The X-Files.

 Webb produced a TV movie pilot for the new version of the show for Universal Television, although the pilot was not aired until January 1969.
 NBC bought the show on the strength of the movie, and it debuted as a midseason replacement for the sitcom The Hero on Thursday nights in January 1967.
 To distinguish it from the original, the year was included in the title of the show (i.e., Dragnet 1967).
 Although Friday had been promoted to lieutenant in the final episode of the 1950s production, Webb chose to have Friday revert to sergeant with his familiar badge, "714".